 If you can’t find a workshop available on a suitable date:

-If you can’t see the workshop you'd like to attend, or can’t attend on the advertised dates, please complete this expression of interest form.
-If there is enough demand, extra workshop dates may be added; Academic Practice will contact you if so.
+**If you can’t see the workshop you'd like to attend, or can’t attend on the advertised dates, or are unable to attend in person, please complete this expression of interest form.
+If there is enough demand (including for online workshops), extra workshop dates may be added; Academic Practice will contact you if so.

 For any further questions, please contact the Academic Practice team: firstname.lastname@example.org